Induction treatment for childhood acute lymphoblastic leukaemia (ALL)

 Supportive treatment

 Your child might need other treatment alongside their treatment for ALL.
-These are called supportive care drugs.
+These are called supportive care medicines.
 These are different for every child but might include:

 • medicine to protect their tummy from the side effects of steroids